TERMINATOR-96/namaste-react-repo/README.md

 - Passing props from parent to grand children through intermediate parents is called as props drilling.
 - We should avoid props drilling.
 - React context is used to avoid props drilling and it is like global place where data is kept and is utilized at any level deep.

+# Redux Toolkit
+- Install @reduxjs/toolkit and react-redux
+- Build our store
+- Connect our store to our app
+- Slice (cartSlice)
+- dispatch (action)
+- Selector